!DOCTYPE html>

 Our aim is to show the following:

-Given an Anosov flow in a 3-manifold, a Fried surgery along a periodic orbit produces a flow which is topologically equivalent to a (true) Anosov flow.
+Given an Anosov flow in a 3-manifold, a Fried surgery along a

-Date Time Event
+Date | Time | Event |

 3